article background

 Can I switch bulk hot water providers?

-No, it is generally the case that you are unable to switch hot water providers if you live in an apartment.
-As you share your hot water system with other residents, it is up to the body corporate to select a bulk hot water provider.
-If you have an issue with Origin or another hot water supplier, be sure to raise it with your body corporate and they may be able to assist you.
+No, generally you are unable to switch hot water providers if you live in an apartment.
+Since you share your hot water system with other residents, it is up to the body corporate to select a bulk hot water provider.
+If you have issues with Origin or another hot water supplier, raise it with your body corporate and they may be able to assist.

 Origin Energy Hot Water Prices

-As mentioned, most centralised hot water systems use natural gas.
+Most centralised hot water systems use natural gas.
 Natural gas hot water systems are generally much cheaper to run than their electric counterparts, costing customers only a few cents per megajoule of gas.
-You are also billed a ‘supply charge’, which is a daily fixed fee that is designed to reflect the cost of transporting the gas to your property for water heating.
-The exact rates you pay will vary depending on your location and the deal that your building manager is able to strike with Origin.
+You are also billed a ‘supply charge’, which is a daily fixed fee that is designed to reflect the cost of transporting gas to your property for water heating.
+The exact rates you pay will vary depending on location and the deal your building manager made with Origin.

 Is Origin hot water a good deal?

-Centralised hot water is an incredibly convenient arrangement – all of your hot water needs are sorted and you don’t need to lift a finger.
-But as we have discussed, the downside is that you have no say about who supplies your hot water.
-So are you getting a good deal with Origin?
-Well no one knows because there’s no other option.
-If your apartment is signed up to Origin and you’re adamant on shopping around, then your only option may be to move out.
-With that said, some Australian governments are considering ways of improving utilities competition for multi-tenant residences, so a future where apartment customers have free reign of their hot water might not be far off.
+Centralised hot water is a very convenient arrangement – all hot water needs are sorted and you are not required to lift a finger.
+However, the downside is having no say about who supplies hot water.
+There is no definitive way to tell if Origin offers a good deal because no competitor exists.
+If your apartment has signed up to Origin and you are adamant about shopping around, your only option may be to move out.
+Some state and territory governments are considering ways to improve utilities competition for multi-tenant residences.
+A future where apartment customers have free reign of their hot water might not be far off.

 Compare Electricity Providers